-The deadline for online Letters of Inquiry (LOI’s) for our 2013 grant cycle was December 1, 2012.
+The deadline for online Letters of Inquiry (LOI’s) for our 2014 grant cycle is December 1, 2013.
 Late LOI’s will not be accepted.
 No exceptions.
 Full proposals are accepted by invitation only.
 See below for a detailed grant cycle schedule.

 Please read the following criteria and instructions carefully before submitting your LOI for the 2014 grant cycle.

 Your project should meet the following criteria.

 We prioritize funding highly interactive, community-driven, collaborative works of art that are accessible to the public and civic in scope.